574n13y/Dev_Ops/Day4.md

 🔸 Networking Question:
 What is a default gateway, and why is it important in a network?
+A **default gateway** is a device (usually a router) that routes traffic from a local network to other networks (e.g., the internet).
+It is crucial because it allows devices on a local network to communicate with devices outside their network.
+Without a default gateway, devices would not know where to send data destined for external addresses.

 🔸 DevOps Question:
 What is the purpose of a Dockerfile, and how does it help in containerization?